 The Duke of Cornwall Community Safety Award was created in response to severe flooding in Cornwall and aims to promote better emergency preparedness.
 The award is open nationally to young people aged 5-18 predominantly within uniformed organisations but it is also starting to be rolled out in schools and youth organisations.
 From 2012-2016 over 18,000 young people have completed the award.

 Play the Scottish Environment Protection Agency (SEPA) updated version of ‘The Flood Game’ and see if you can make it out of the house to safety!
 Comes with instructions for players, parents and teachers.
-Also take a look at the other fun resources they have designed for children to find out more about flooding.
+Also take a look at their other fun resources including this short film about an Interactive flooding model which demonstrates, in an engaging way, how flooding can occur in an urban setting and what people can do to protect themselves from the impacts of floods.

 The ‘Susie the Childminder’ series, created by Hampshire and Isle of Wight Local Resilience Forum, includes a book aimed at young children entitled The Flood (available online with additional learning resources), which explores what happens when there is a flood at Susie’s house.